 While you can try your luck at making fermented kimchi, sauerkraut, kosher dills, and pickled carrot sticks without any added culture.
 Adding the right probiotic culture to your brine can ensure success, shorten the time it takes to ferment vegetables, as well as allow you to use less salt in a batch of fermented vegetables.
-Typically with a starter culture you can use just 1 tbsp of salt per quart of raw vegetables and brine, instead of 3 or 4 tbsp of salt.
+Typically with a starter culture you can use just 2 teaspoons of salt per quart of raw vegetables and brine, instead of 1 tablespoon or more.
 Using a starter culture also gives you more uniform results.
-And uniformity is important when you are making school lunches day by day.
+And uniformity is important when you are making ferments for school lunches day by day.

 6 ways to find a starter culture for fermented vegetables

-1) Use whey that you can drain from a batch of live culture yoghurt
+1) Use whey that you can drain from a batch of live culture yogurt

 2) Buy kimchi, kosher dills, sauerkraut with live culture